|Academic and Student Success Services|

 PART-TIME STUDENTS enrolled for individual or extra courses – fees are assessed on the basis of credit hours and/or contact hours per term.
 All part-time fees must be paid in full at the time of registration.

 ACCEPTED METHODS OF PAYMENT: ONLINE PAYMENTS through the STUDENT PORTAL are encouraged.
-Cash, Visa, MasterCard, American Express, Debit, Internet Banking (with one of the 5 major banks), or cheque or money order made payable to Northern College are also accepted.
+Cash, Visa, MasterCard, American Express, Debit, Internet Banking (with one of the five major banks), or cheque or money order made payable to Northern College are also accepted.

 SURCHARGE: A late registration fee will be added to the fees of any student who has not paid their semester tuition and ancillary fees by the published date on the Academic Calendar.
 An additional fee will be levied against the fees of any student who has outstanding fees in the winter semester as identified on the Academic Calendar.

 DEFERRED PAYMENTS: A student’s payment may be deferred if funding is secured by the following: Ontario Student Assistance Program (OSAP), Service Canada, Workplace Safety Insurance Board (WSIB), Second Career or sponsorship from a First Nations Band.
-A non-refundable deposit fee is required,

 3.2 Additional Fees